IQ_correlation_redrawn.jpg

 IQ by relatedness

-This indicates that performance on IQ tests is heritable, in the strict sense that there is a correlation between performance and genetic relatedness.
-However, there is a wide range of phenotypic correlations within each relatedness class, according to various environmental factors and complex environmental X genetic interactions that are difficult to separate.
+This indicates that performance on IQ tests is heritable in the strict sense: there is a correlation between performance and genetic relatedness.
+However, there is a wide range of phenotypic correlations within each relatedness class, according to various environmental factors and complex environmental X genetic interactions that are difficult to tease apart.
+When persons with the same genetic correlation are raised together or apart, as shown in the second figure,

 1. Identical twins raised together are markedly more similar than those raised apart.
 This indicates that environment has significant influence on IQ test scores.
 This is further confounded by the likelihood that identical twins, even when adopted into separate families, are likely to be placed and raised in similar socio-economic environments.

-2. When reared in the same family, pairs of unrelated persons, sibs, and identical twins are on average more similar than those raised apart.
+2. When reared together in the same family, pairs of unrelated persons including adoptive children of foster parents, sibs, and identical twins are on average more similar than those raised apart.
 This indicates that familiality has significant influence on IQ test scores.

 4. Parent-child pairs show an extreme range of similarity (0.2 ~ 0.8) that markedly overlaps that of unrelated persons and twins.